 Finally, innate immune system cells—including dendritic cells and macrophages— found in the TME can modulate the adaptive immune response to fight cancer.11 They are now being explored for their therapeutic potential as they reveal promising effects, especially for solid tumors against which T-cell therapy has limited efficacy.12

 Delivering Cell Therapies to Other Therapeutic Areas

-While the use of immune cell (and gene) therapy technologies has found a niche in the realm of oncology, the initial advances in the field came through using undifferentiated or in vitro differentiated stem cells for the treatment of degenerative and systemic conditions.
+Despite recent progress in the development of adoptive cell therapies, the initial advances in the field came through using undifferentiated or in vitro differentiated stem cells for the treatment of degenerative and systemic conditions.
 In addition to neurological and neuromuscular diseases such as Alzheimer’s, Parkinson’s, and Muscular Dystrophy, the use of various multi- or pluripotent stem cells has also been shown experimentally to aid in combatting loss of function from physical injuries or heritable autoimmune diseases.
-Current approved stem-cell therapies include use of mesenchymal stem cells (MSCs), hematopoietic stem cells (HSCs), or induced pluripotent stem cells (iPSCs).
+Current approved stem-cell therapies include the use of mesenchymal stem cells (MSCs), hematopoietic stem cells (HSCs), or induced pluripotent stem cells (iPSCs).